-Based on 2008 data, WHO estimates that there are approximately 22 million unsafe abortions annually, resulting in 47 000 deaths, and more than 5 million complications such as:
+Based on estimates for 2008, there are approximately 22 million unsafe abortions annually, resulting in 47 000 deaths, and more than 5 million complications3 such as:

 - incomplete abortion (failure to remove or expel all of the pregnancy tissue from the uterus);